Got a question we don't answer here? Get in touch via email or DM us on Twitter @RPGSite

 This is a difficult question for us to answer.
 In truth, the games we cover on RPG Site are decided by our editorial team on a case-by-case basis.
-Now more than ever the RPG genre is diversifying into more action-packed gameplay styles, while RPG elements are nudging their way into the likes of Call of Duty - so where do we draw the line?
+The RPG genre continues to diversify away from its tabletop roots into a wide variety of game styles, while RPG elements are nudging their way into practically every genre - so where do we draw the line?

 Our key focus is and always will be games with a direct evolutionary link back to the old pen-and paper RPGs of old.
-These are your Final Fantasies, your Elder Scrolls, your world of Warcrafts and so on.
-We believe games in this broad-hanging family tree are particularly likely to include at least some of the following:
+These are the likes Final Fantasy, Elder Scrolls, The Witcher, Persona, World of Warcraft and so on.
+We believe games in this broad family tree are particularly likely to include at least some of the following:

 We're all too aware this isn't an exhaustive list.
 Some games we cover have only a few of these features, and a scant number barely scrape one.